-For all the lunches and dinners where you truly don’t want to know the answer to the question “what would you like to eat?,” there is this: a chopped cheese.
+For all the lunches and dinners where you truly don’t want to know your child’s answer to the question “what would you like to eat?,” there is this: a chopped cheese.
 A staple of New York bodegas, it’s something like a burger as a sandwich: same ingredients, different presentation.
 You wouldn’t be wrong in comparing it to a Philly cheesesteak, albeit with burger flavors.
+Think of it as a toddler cheeseburger.

 Added bonus: it’s ridiculously easy to make and something like a guilty pleasure for you (and sheer pleasure for your child).
 This isn’t science, and it’s barely cooking: just the simple but magical alchemy of cheese, mayo, and grease.
 It’s just the sort of genius you’d crave at 12am—just now serving at 12pm.